Contact

 in Noirmoutier, La Marine

 One of France's most celebrated restaurants, La Marine nonetheless cultivates a rare atmosphere, both family-friendly and relaxed.
 Alexandre Couillon, chef extraordinaire, and his wife Céline welcome their guests like friends in this house facing the port of Herbaudière, where an air of warm simplicity pervades.
-Each service unveils a unique menu, designed according to the fish market's arrivals and the harvests from the large vegetable garden - a cuisine of admirable precision, available in a more bistro-style version at the nearby Table d'Élise.
+Each service unveils a unique menu, designed according to the arrivals from the fish market and the harvests from the large vegetable garden - a cuisine of admirable precision, declined in a more bistro version at Élise, Poissons et Braise.
 To extend the experience, we invite you to join us in one of the five rooms of Maison Moiseau, adjoining the restaurant.
 Waxed parquet floors, immaculate walls, natural materials: an elegant sobriety open to the Atlantic and the ballet of boats, offering an unforgettable wake-up call on the harbor.

 dR